| |

 average of RTTs.
 In the TCP tests, message size (-m option)

 specifies the amount of data to be sent each time.
+The iteration of

 sending/receiving for a test time (-t option) is determined by